7eventy7/Lucidium/FEATURE-LIST.md

 # FEATURE LIST
-> Every retexture, improvement, fix and other change made in Lucidium!
+> Every retexture, improvement, fix and other change made in Lucidium.
 This list is not _entirely_ complete, please submit any issues!

 ## REDSTONE CHANGES
 * __Redstone Torch__